kingrukka12/QueenBella/README.md

 ### What does QueenBella mean?
-[BlackVampired](https://tr.wikipedia.org/wiki/Amda), comes from Turkish mythology.
+[AMS TEAM](https://tr.wikipedia.org/wiki/AMS), comes from Turkish mythology.
 According to Turkish mythology, Asena is a she-wolf that plays an important role.

 <details>
   <summary><h3>Other Questions ❔</h3></summary>